doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot/index.md

 1. Iterate on the solution.
 Ask for small changes incrementally.
 1. Ask for help with the parts you're stuck on.
 Copilot is a great Cryptanalyst - good at guessing the next word in a sentence.
 1. Have fun!

+---

+Thank you for reading this article right to the end.
+If you enjoyed it and if you think others can benefit, please like and share.
+Or if you foresee a problem, have an alternative solution, or you just wanna share some comments to improve the usefulness of this article, I'd appreciate your feedback.
+Reach me on [LinkedIn](https://www.linkedin.com/in/doughellinger/), or [Medium](https://medium.com/@doug.hellinger).